 First Step: Find out if your case is in IRS Collections or not.
 Most people reading this probably are in IRS Collections and researching the issue.
 Your case will usually be in one of three statuses if you have debts for a while and have done nothing:

 - Not in collections.
 Final notice of intent to levy letter was not issued.
 There is still time before the IRS issues garnishments or levies.

 - Automated Collection System.
 Final Notice of Intent to Levy has been issued.
 Balance is under $100,000 (and some cases under $250,000).
-You can be garnished or levied as long as 30 days has passed since Final Notice of Intent to Levy was issued.
+You can be garnished or levied as long as 30 days have passed since the Final Notice of Intent to Levy was issued.

 - Assigned to an IRS Revenue Officer.
 An individual IRS agent is assigned to collect and review your case.
 Typically balances over $250,000.

 Second Step: Submit Form 433F or 433A with supporting documentation.
 The form usually depends on where the case is being handled.
 Send all mail to the IRS by USPS Certified Mail with return receipt.
 Do not send regular mail, they may lose it.
 Here is what you do depending on who is handling it:

 - Not in Collections: Prepare Form 433F and add supporting documentation.
 Then add a cover letter requesting Currently Not Collectible and mail it to where you normally file.

 - Automated Collection System: You can call the IRS at (800) 829-7650 and give the information from your Form 433F over the phone to an agent or ask for a mailing address to send it to.
 Request a hold on collections if you are They might ask for supporting documentation to fax or mail to them.